 The Continental String Ensemble's '1893' debut album

-"Music From the Era of the Chicago World's Fair" will be released by the premier American Classical record label Centaur Records in June.
+"Music From the Era of the Chicago World's Fair" is to be released by the premier American Classical record label Centaur Records June 16.
 It will be available on CD, Streaming and wherever music is sold.
-Click below for a preview listen.

 While the foundation of the Continental String Ensemble’s repertoire stems from turn of the century 1890-1910 parlor music, they are not limited to this genre.
 They are equally at home with many styles of classical music, fiddle jazz, pop, tangos, gypsy and even rock.
 The CSE performs on concerts stages, in cafes, cabarets, taverns, festivals and private parties.